Sunday School page

 Youth Classes Header

-• Lessons are taken from G2R: God's Promises, a denominational curriculum that is geared toward meeting the hearts of youth in their current situations.
+• Lessons are taken from G2R: Bible Survey - Exodus through Ruth, a denominational curriculum that is geared toward meeting the hearts of youth in their current situations.

-• Lessons are taken from G2R: God's Promises, a denominational curriculum that is geared toward meeting the hearts of youth in their current situations.
+• Lessons are taken from G2R: Bible Survey - Exodus through Ruth, a denominational curriculum that is geared toward meeting the hearts of youth in their current situations.

-• All high school students are studying through 2 Corinthians.
+• All high school students are studying the Gospel of John.
 All grades 9-12 meet together.

 Adult Classes Header

-• Essentials is an ongoing class designed for visitors who wish to learn more about Covenant.
+• Our Visitor's Class is an ongoing class designed for visitors who wish to learn more about Covenant.
 This class addresses our distinctive life, doctrine, and worship as a conservative, Presbyterian, and Reformed church.
-Taught by our Senior Pastor, Essentials is a temporary class before finding your long-term Sunday school class.
-Every Essentials class opens with a sermon discussion and frequently introduces an elder or member of staff.
+Taught by our Interim Senior Pastor, the Visitor's Class is a temporary class before finding your long-term Sunday school class.

 • Thinking about becoming a member?
 Be sure to visit our Membership Information page.